 This is a very good question, and unfortunately the answer to this is still unknown.

 Can I Still Pick a Subclass if I Multiclass?

 Yes.
 You will be able to pick a Subclass for each Class you select.
 There is a total of 55 Multiclass “combinations” and if you factor in Subclasses that number gets WAAAAYYY bigger…

 Do Single Classes and Multiclasses Get the Same Number of Ability Points?

 After looking it all over you can see that Multiclassing done well has a decent advantage over a Single Class character.
-They gain more Abilities, they have more Power Source Points to spend and they have access to two Ability Trees.
-However, if done wrong it can be catastrophic and you’ll end up regretting your decision.
-This is the reason that the game doesn’t recommend Multiclassing for new players, and until you get the feel of the game and have had some success, it’s probably good advice.
+They gain more Power Source Points to spend and they have access to two Ability Trees.
+However, if done wrong it can be ineffective and you might end up regretting your decision.
+This is the reason that the game doesn’t recommend Multiclassing for new players, and until you get the feel of the game’s mechanics (and have had some success) it’s probably good advice.